 Limited Number of People Allowed in Stores

-Crowded areas have become breeding grounds for the virus, so many retailers will restrict the number of people allowed in a store at a time.
+Crowded areas are breeding grounds for the coronavirus, so in addition to implementing social distancing, many retailers are restricting the number of people allowed in a store at a time.

 Supermarkets have mostly remained open throughout the pandemic, but many consumers prefer to stay home.
-The demand for grocery delivery is clear, as Instacart announced plans to hire 300,000 full-time shoppers in March.
+The demand for grocery delivery is clear, as Instacart planned to hire 300,000 full-time shoppers in March.
+In April, the company announced it would be adding 250,000 more shoppers to meet consumer demand.

-Therefore, it’s not surprising that 51% of shoppers placed an online grocery order — the first-ever for 33% of this group — in the four weeks ending April 7, according to Acosta.
+The trend will likely be here to stay; 51% of shoppers placed an online grocery order — the first one ever for 33% of this group — in the four weeks ending April 7, according to Acosta.
 Furthermore, 31% predict they will do more online grocery shopping post-pandemic than they did before it began.

 More Support for Small Businesses

 Many small businesses are struggling during the pandemic.
-A lack of foot traffic and competition with retail giants like Amazon makes staying afloat in this environment a challenge.
+A lack of foot traffic and competition with retail giants like Amazon make staying afloat in this environment a challenge.

 Unfortunately, only 22% of shoppers are currently patronizing local retailers with online stores, according to Convey.
 This is likely due to the fact that 64% cite free shipping as an incentive to shop online.